Przejdź do treści głównej

 Why are YAML pipelines better than classic pipelines?

-YAML pipelines offer version control, code review, reusability through templates, and better Git integration.
-Classic pipelines are stored in Azure DevOps UI, making change tracking and team collaboration difficult.
-YAML pipelines are the industry standard according to Microsoft.
+YAML pipelines give you version control, code review, reusability through templates, and proper Git integration.
+Classic pipelines live in the Azure DevOps UI, which makes tracking changes and collaborating as a team much harder.
+Microsoft treats YAML as the standard going forward.

-Pipeline caching stores dependencies (npm packages, NuGet, Maven) between runs.
-Instead of downloading 500MB dependencies every time, cache restore takes seconds.
-Microsoft documentation shows 40-60% time reduction for typical projects.
+Caching keeps dependencies (npm packages, NuGet, Maven) between runs.
+Instead of downloading 500MB every time, cache restore takes seconds.
+Microsoft reports 40-60% time savings for typical projects.

-What are key security practices in Azure Pipelines?
+What security practices matter most in Azure Pipelines?

-Organizations implementing these practices achieve deployment frequency multiple times per day, lead time under one hour, and change failure rate below 5%.
-Investment in optimized pipelines is investment in developer productivity and product quality.
-See our GitHub Actions vs Azure DevOps comparison to choose the best tool.
+Organizations that adopt these practices deploy multiple times per day with lead times under one hour and failure rates below 5%.
+Better pipelines mean more productive developers and more reliable software.
+See our GitHub Actions vs Azure DevOps comparison to pick the right tool.

 Related Articles